 Contact Injured Workers Law Firm Today

 There are many factors to consider when settling your workers’ compensation claim for a back or spine injury.
 If you have a back or spine injury, contact Injured Workers Law Firm right away to make sure that your rights are protected.
-Our attorneys know that each case is different, and will work with you to get the benefits to which you are entitled.
+Our experienced workers’ compensation attorneys in Richmond know that each case is different, and will work with you to get the benefits to which you are entitled.

 You should never speak with anyone from any insurance company or make any statements, written or orally, until you’ve spoken with a qualified workers’ compensation attorney.
 Even an innocent comment that comes out wrong could later be used to deny your claim and hurt your workers’ comp case.